criskell/criskell/README.md

 [![Dev.to][dev.to-shield]][dev.to-url]
 [![Discord][discord-shield]][discord-url]

-I'm a 20-year-old software developer with expertise in the PHP and JS realms, including:
+I'm a 20-year-old software developer with experience in PHP and JS, including:

 - Laravel
 - Java, Spring